Investors may die of shock over Ofori-Atta’s debt exchange program – Economist

 Mr. Tukornu underscored the situation where the nation’s economy is heading to ground zero has never happened in the history of the country.

-The economist added that he cannot fathom the dire situation could warrant “bonds holders, especially domestic ones, to sacrifice their hard-earned investment to enable the government to recover.
+The economist added that he cannot fathom the dire situation could warrant “bonds holders, especially domestic ones, to sacrifice their hard earned investment to enable the government to recover.
 It has never happened before.
-In my few years as a Ghanaian who has a little bit of the economy.
+In my few years as a Ghanaians who has a little bit of the economy.
 I am really sad.”